Budibase/website/content/blog/inside-it/what-is-citizen-development.md

 Here are the key skills and qualities you should prioritize when resourcing citizen development.

+For a more detailed guide, check out our article on empowering [citizen developers](/blog/inside-it/citizen-developers/).

 ### Existing digital skills

 Obviously, one of the first things you’ll want to look at is existing digital skills.
 We can fairly safely assume that most employees nowadays know how to use a computer, so what specific digital skills are we looking for here?